-Pane/Tab Description Test run views Graphs.
+Pane/Tab Description Test run views Beneath the Summary pane is the Test Run Details area which provides four views: • Graphs.
 This is the view displayed in the above image.
 This view displays performance measurements for those resources being monitored in the test.
 This enables you to monitor how the application under test is performing in real time and identify where potential bottlenecks exist.
 Groups.
-The Groups view displays the statuses of the Vusers in each Vuser group in the performance test.
-Transactions.
+The Groups view displays the statuses of the Vusers in each Vuser group in the performance test. • Transactions.
 The Transactions view displays how many transactions have been executed successfully or unsuccessfully.
 Messages.
 The Messages view displays error, warning, debug, and output messages that are sent to the Controller by the Vusers and load generators during a test run.
-Tabs On the right of the graphs pane, click and select one of the following: Graphs: Displays a list of the configured online graphs.
+Monitors.
+The Monitors view displays monitors from all the monitor profiles and over firewall agents that are associated with the selected test.
+You can add new monitors to the test from this view.
+Tabs On the right of the graphs pane, click More : and select Graphs .
+A list of the configured online graphs is displayed.
 You can select which graphs to display in the Graphs view.
-Topology: Displays any defined topologies for the test.
-Diagnostics: Displays diagnostics data collected from the test.